citisolo/cache-server/README.md

 # Third-Party Token Server

-A proxy server to cache access tokens and which can be retreived by Golui for silent login.
+Prototype for a server to cache access tokens

 ## Endpoints